Skip to content

 Does Wet Grass Dull Mower Blades Faster?

-If you are wondering, does wet grass dull mower blades faster?
-Yes, it does.
-According to a University of Wisconsin study, grass is 80% water, so cutting it wet requires the blade to push against additional weight with each turn…
+Yes, wet grass dulls mower blades faster than dry grass.
+According to a University of Wisconsin study, grass is approximately 80% water — so cutting it wet forces the blade to push against significantly more weight with each rotation.
+This…

 VIEW POST